Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 Obviously, a bad universal family is a set of all hash functions, for it takes too much time and space.
 Instead of that naive and lazy idea, we choose a family called “Dot-product Family”.
 It is presumed that these terms are held to be true.

 - $u$ is the size of the family.
-- Assume m is prime, while doubling numbers we add a tiny change to achieve this.
+- Assume $m$, the table size, is prime, although we are doubling it.
 - Assume $u=m^r$ for integer $r$.
 - View key $k$ in base m, $k=(k_0,k_1,...,k_{r-1}),k_i\in[0,m-1]$.